blackmassgroup/exchange/README.md

 > I also provide a Postman friendly import file as well

-Documentation can be found at [here](https://docs.virus.exchange) and requires an API key generated when a user signs up.
+Documentation can be found at [here](https://docs.virus.exchange) and requires an API key that can be found under user settings in the exchange app.